 Since leaving Malaysia at the start of lockdown, OPCA took off.
 Jordan saw this as time to be used wisely, and has been pushing OPCA to where it is now.
 The idea came to create a network of grass-roots project that we could work with to create engaging educational materials.

 However, this work would not be possible without the help of Jordan’s good friend Jodie.
 Jodie has come in and allowed OPCA to reach the next level, and is the co-founder of OPCA’s next stage.

 Jodie met Jordan at the University of Plymouth where she also completed her undergraduate degree in Conservation Biology.
 While at University she had a strong interest in research and spent 5 weeks in Indonesia assisting in the research of macaques, civets and bats, and later coral reef health and biodiversity.
 After leaving university she completed an internship with a cetacean research project in Scotland.
 While she really enjoyed this work she couldn't help feeling that her efforts in the field were futile when the rest of the world seemed so removed from the problems our natural world was facing.
 Jodie feels that in order to have a truly positive impact there needs to be changes at a societal level to way we treat our planet.
 Therefore very early on in her conservation career, she switched her attention away from research to education and outreach.
 In particular she was keen to explore the use of TV & film in inspiring the public to respect and take care of our natural world, and as such decided to embark on a career in the TV industry.
 After 3 and a half years of gathering new skills and experiences in her career in London, she travelled to Cambodia and later Malaysia, working with conservation organisations to help them tell their stories.

-Now back in the UK Jodie is living with her family at their farm in Dorset while working with Jordan to spread awareness of conservation issues with the hope to create the societal changes that are required.
+Now back in the UK Jodie is working alongside Jordan to spread awareness of conservation issues with the hope to create the societal changes that are required.